jaszlo/Playerautoma/README.md

 - `0` Menu Prevention

 ### Commands
-The latest available commands allow you some control over the mod.
+Commands allow you some control over the mod.
 The commands should be self-explanatory and are as follows.
 See [this](documentation/commands.md) for detailed documentation.
 ```
 /record <start|stop|clear>